 Last autumn a brand new Van der Valk hotel opened its doors in Tilburg.
 It is a beautiful building, with a stunning interior.
 Every detail has been taken into account.
-Naturally, the same had to apply to the hotel lighting.
+Naturally, the same had to apply to the lighting for hotel Van der Valk.

 Element of homeliness